WHAT IS THE FORT MONROE AUTHORITY?

 - Right at the next light onto E Mellen St. Continue approximately .6 miles until you cross over a small bridge prior to entering Ft.
 Monroe.

-Many guests begin their outing at Fort Monroe at the Casemate Museum, located at 20 Bernard Road, Fort Monroe, VA 23651.
-The Casemate Museum is located within the largest stone fort ever built in America.
-The museum features the cell of captured Confederate President Jefferson Davis and many other exhibits about Fort Monroe and the Coast Artillery Corps.
+Yes, guests would generally begin their outing at the Fort Monroe Visitor and Education Center, located at 30 Ingalls Road, Fort Monroe, VA 23651.
+The Visitor Center and Casemate Museum will be open to the public on June 18, 2021.
+From the Visitor Center guests can take a short walk to the Casemate Museum is located within the largest stone fort ever built in America.
+The museum features many exhibits about Fort Monroe and the Coast Artillery Corps.
 Admission is free.
-For more information call 757-788-3391 or visit the Casemate page.
+For more information call 757-690-8181.

 IS THERE LODGING WITHIN FORT MONROE?